Elucidating Mechanisms of Recombination

 In stark contrast to its importance, little is known about mechanisms controlling recombination, particularly in plants.
 Mechanisms of recombination appear to be different in each major group of eukaryotes and are also highly dependent on genome size and complexity.
 Researchers do know that recombination events are not evenly distributed throughout the genome.
 They predominantly take place at distinct sites called recombination hotspots.

-Wojtek Pawlowski, School of Integrative Plant Science, in collaboration with Jaroslaw Pillardy, director of the Cornell Bioinformatics Facility, is working to understand why and how specific sites in the genome become recombination hotspots in maize.
+Wojtek Pawlowski, School of Integrative Plant Science, Plant Breeding and Genetics, in collaboration with Jaroslaw Pillardy, director of the Cornell Bioinformatics Facility, is working to understand why and how specific sites in the genome become recombination hotspots in maize.
 Maize is a major crop worldwide and an excellent model system for all eukaryotes.